tony-reddington/goodfoodmood/README.md

     * Website responsive on all devices.
 4. to lay out all recipe information as clearly as possibly so users can find everything with ease.
     * The website is easily navigated.
-5. to allow users to create profiles, giving them access to create, update and delete recipes.
+5. * to allow users to create profiles, giving them access to create recipes then update and delete recipes that users have uploaded to the website.
     * Users are able to create,update and delete recipes once they're registered.

 ### Further Testing